Namco Museum: Namco Museum 50th Anniversary

-This is the first edition of Namco Museum with actual arcade game emulation using the original game ROM images (although voice sounds in "Rolling Thunder", sounds for both "Pole Position" games and "Xevious" are stored in .wav files).
+This is the first edition of Namco Museum with actual arcade game emulation using the original game ROM images (although voice sounds in Rolling Thunder, sounds for both Pole Position games and Xevious are stored in .wav files).
 Also, the GameCube version allows the player to insert a limited number of credits, about five or six, by repeatedly pressing the Z button when the game first starts, but then players can only exit to the main menu during gameplay.
 The PS2, Xbox, and PC versions allow the player to exit a game at any time, but skip being able to add credits.
 For Dragon Spirit, Pac-Mania and Galaga '88, the continue features from the original arcade versions have only been retained in the Windows PC version of the collection.
-It is also the last edition of Namco Museum to be released by Namco as an independent company, before merging with Bandai later in 2005.
+It is also the last edition of Namco Museum to be released in North America by Namco as an independent company, before merging with Bandai later in 2006.